DoctorLogicProduct/dltest/landing-pages/medical-practice-marketing-get-started-5.md

   component_css: feature
   img_alignment: Left
   headline: 'Custom Content, Built Faster '
-  text: DoctorLogic's Content Multiplier amplifies the most relevant and engaging
-    content pages for patients and search engines.
-Our team of medical content writers provide custom content for every procedure and service offered at your practice.
-    Individual web pages are then automatically integrated with relevant content such as reviews, before and after photos, video, and specials to promote each service and gain keyword authority.
+  text: Engage your audience with custom content for your practice.
+Written by expert
+    medical content writers, our pages are structured to increase your keyword and domain authority.
   img: "/uploads/gallery-list-1.jpg"
   class: ''
   btn: []